cpescato/wikipedia/index.md

 need to find a story angle for this one

-# ELECTION DUPLICATES
+## ELECTION DUPLICATES

+need to find a story angle for this one

-# ANALYSIS OF NEUTRAL VOTES
+## ANALYSIS OF NEUTRAL VOTES
 Let's say your election is closed, and votes have been counted, and you did not get elected.
 But sticks and stones won't break your bones, and you decide to analyse the election process in order to learn from your mistakes and take another chance later.
 What do neutral votes say about your election ?
 What do neutral votes say about the electors's opinions ?
 First, we have found that if there were no neutral votes casted for one election, there is a 53% chance of being elected.
 Meaning that maybe, this next part won't serve you..